Badgerati/Pode/docs/Tutorials/Logging/Methods/File.md

 !!! note
     This will convert the supplied transformed log items into a string, if it isn't one already.

+!!! important
+    The `New-PodeLoggingMethod` function is now deprecated, please use [`New-PodeLogFileMethod`](../../../../Functions/Logging/New-PodeLogFileMethod) instead.

 By default, Pode will store all log files in a `./logs` directory at the root of your server.
 Each log file will be stored by day, eg: `<name>_2019-08-02_001.log`.
 The last `001` number specifies the log number for that day - if files are be limited by size.

 ## Examples